Skip to Content

 CENOTE DOS OJOS: AN INTRODUCTION

 Cenote Dos Ojos, contrary to popular belief, is not a single cenote but it’s actually a system made of two different cenotes.
 These are connected via a passageway that measures 400 meters long.
-Name explained! – in fact, the name Cenote Dos Ojos means Two Eyes Cenote in English.

-The water is transparent, blue, really one of the most crystal clear waters I’ve seen in my entire life.
+The water is transparent, blue really – one of the most crystal clear waters I’ve seen in my entire life.
 The temperature of the water is a pleasurable 24-25 Celsius degrees (in the high 70s Fahrenheit).

 Both sinkholes feature beautiful stalactites and stalagmites, but these are pretty fragile so please don’t touch them.
 You’ll find both shallow and deeper areas in the cenotes, so it’s a good option for families with children as well.